Skip to main content

 Installation

-Before starting to develop your application with the WemapSDKs, you'll need to configure your credentials and add the SDK as a dependency.
+Before you start developing your application with WemapSDKs, you need to configure your credentials and add the SDK as a dependency.

 info

-• In your module level Gradle file (usually project/module/build.gradle.kts or project/module/build.gradle), add the dependency for the WemapSDK library for Android.
+1. In your module-level Gradle file (usually project/module/build.gradle.kts or project/module/build.gradle), add the dependency for the WemapMapSDK library for Android:

 dependencies {